Drusy/drusy.github.io/_posts/2012-10-01-files-drag-and-drop.md

 The desktop version is Open Source and [available on GitHub](https://github.com/filesdnd), you can find the Android app on the [Android Market](https://play.google.com/store/apps/details?id=com.filesdnd).

 ## More
-Files Drag & Drop is a software made by Thomas Coulange & me, for our personnal use.
+Files Drag & Drop is a software made by [Thomas Coulange](https://github.com/NitroG42) & [Kévin Renella](https://github.com/Drusy), for our personnal use.
 We hope that it could help some more people :)

 Don't hesitate to write any questions/suggestions/not-happy-feedback at contact@filesdnd.fr !